-Net cash used in investing activities for the six months ended June 30, 2015 and 2014 was \$0.3 million and \$7 thousand, respectively.
-Cash used in investing activities for these periods represents the acquisition of equipment to be used in the commercialization of Twirla.
+Net cash used in investing activities for the six months ended June 30, 2016 and 2015 was \$20 thousand and \$0.3 million, respectively.
+Cash used in investing activities for these periods primarily represents the acquisition of equipment to be used in the commercialization of Twirla.